Dirichlet forms and stochastic completeness of graphs and subgraphs: An incompleteness criterion

-\textbf{Acknowledgements.} The research of M. K. is financially supported by a grant from Foundation of German Business (sdw).
+{ \textbf{Acknowledgements.} The research of M.K. is financially supported by a grant from Klaus Murmann Fellowship Programme (sdw).
 Part of this work was done while he was visiting Princeton University.
 He would like to thank the Department of Mathematics for its hospitality.
 He would also like to thank Jozef Dodziuk and Radek Wojciechowski for several inspiring discussions bringing up some of the questions which motivated this paper.
 D.L. would like to thank Andreas Weber for most stimulating discussions and Peter Stollmann for generously sharing his knowledge on Dirichlet forms on many occasions.
+Partial support from German Science Foundation (DFG) is gratefully acknowledged. }